dead-claudia/proposal-es-streams/README.md

 I've got answers to a few potential questions here, as I know some parts of this are very much *not* obvious.

+### Why is this all so verbose?
+There's got to be a way to tame this...

+Iterables and their iterators aren't exactly simple to implement for anything not trivial, either.
+Also, stream helpers [similar to what's proposed for iterators](https://github.com/tc39/proposal-iterator-helpers) are beyond the scope of this proposal.

 ### What happens to errors that fall out of async generators?

 A new "HostReportError(error)" hook would need added to address that.
 But in general, it just equates to an always-unhandled rejection, and the hook might be repurposed for that as well.